Wasappli/WAAppRouting/README.md

 ### Setup the router: easiest method
 Import `#import <WAAppRouting/WAAppRouting.h>` and you are good to start.

-You also need to configure a URL scheme (I won't get back to this, there is plenty of documentation out there)
+You also need to configure a URL scheme (I won't go into detail about this - there is plenty of documentation out there)

-A navigation controller is a good start
+A navigation controller is a good start:

 ```
 UINavigationController *navigationController = [[UINavigationController alloc] init];
 ```

 You'll need first to allocate a route matcher.
-You can use the default I wrote or create your own.
+You can use the default I wrote or create your own:

 ```objc
 // Create the default router